max-mapper/get-dat/04-storing-blobs.md

 dat blobs put cat-pictures cat.png
 ```

-Since there was no existing row called `cat-pictures`, it should have been created.
+Since there was no existing row called `cat-pictures`, it was created for you.

 Now start up the dat server with `dat listen` and then open `http://localhost:6461/` in your web browser to open the dat editor app.